HM Prison North Sea Camp: Dispatches

 In April 2007, Channel 4 TV's Dispatches documentary series broadcast film secretly recorded at North Sea Camp by a prisoner, Dafydd Evans.
 Evans's filming showed prisoners taking drugs and smuggling alcohol.
 He also demonstrated apparent weaknesses in the prison's security procedures and described the escape of a man with convictions for robbery and arson which he blamed on security failures and collusion by fellow prisoners.
 Lord Ramsbotham, a former Chief Inspector of Prisons for England and Wales, was quoted in the programme as saying: "It is not secure; it’s under-staffed, it’s under-resourced and you’ve got a lot of people who quite frankly should not be in those conditions.
 The system of sending people to these places has broken down."
 Responding to the programme, the Home Office said open prisons played an important role in rehabilitating offenders and all those transferred to such conditions were risk-assessed.

-Inspection report

 In November 2009, an inspection report from Her Majesty's Chief Inspector of Prisons stated that North Sea Camp Prison had improved.
 Inspectors praised the prison's safety record, and the amount of purposeful activity for inmates.
 However, the report called for the refurbishment of prison buildings and facilities, and further improvements to the prison regime for short-term inmates.

+Day release of rapist

+In July 2025 staff at HMP North Sea Camp released Neil Trennan on day release from the prison.
+Trennan, 61, already subject to two life sentences for violent sex offences, failed to return.
+Trennan went on to attempt to rape a young student.

+Sentenced to a third life sentence on 26 February 2026, by His Honour Judge Jeremy Richardson KC stated it was “extremely surprising” that Trennan had been moved to North Sea Camp and astonishing that he had been given license for the day to leave the prison unsupervised.

+The Judge took the unusual step of writing directly to the Lord Chancellor alerting him to the situation in case he wished to investigate.